HypoThermosol and ATP for hair transplant recovery and growth

 12th July 2016

-HypoThermosol contains two potent antioxidants, glutathione and a synthetic analog of vitamin E. It’s proprietary, optimized formulation mitigates temperature-induced molecular cell stress responses that occur during chilling and re-warming of grafts.
+HypoThermosol contains two potent antioxidants, glutathione and a synthetic analog of vitamin E. It mitigates temperature-induced molecular cell stress responses that occur during chilling and re-warming of grafts.
 This results in significantly extended viability of grafts awaiting placement during the hair transplant procedure.
-It is serum-free and protein-free, giving it hypoallergenic properties.
+It is serum-free and protein-free, giving it hypoallergenic properties.”

-Liposomal ATP has several major effects: It supplies cells ATP to maintain the energy charge of the cell, and thus allows follicles to remain viable during the post transplant period.
-ATP is a potent vasodilator on dermal arterioles, which increases scalp blood flow to the area being treated, the lipid vesciles, once internalised by the cell, are an ideal energy substrate for proliferating cells.
+The main biological benefits of Liposomal ATP are thought to be: 1) It supplies energy to the follicle cells, maintaining their health and viability during the early post-transplant period.
+2) ATP is a potent vasodilator on dermal arterioles, which increases scalp blood flow to the area being treated.
+3) The lipid vesicles become internalised by the cell and serve as an ideal energy substrate for proliferating cells.

-At The Maitland Clinic, we provide this solution to all patients undergoing both FUT and FUE hair transplant surgery to use in the first 48 hours after surgery.
-We feel that it significantly helps increase the survival rate of grafts and expedites the healing process for the most effective hair transplant recovery.
+At The Maitland Clinic, we provide this solution to all patients undergoing FUT or FUE hair transplant surgery for use in the first 48 hours after surgery.
+We feel that it significantly helps to optimise the survival of grafts and expedites the healing process for a smooth hair transplant recovery.